GLOSSARY OF TERMS

-Thrombopoietin is the naturally occuring hormone which controls platelet production from megakaryocytes.
+Thrombopoietin is the naturally occurring hormone that controls platelet production from megakaryocytes.
 It is produced in the liver at a constant rate.
-Drugs including eltrombopag, romiplostm and avatrombopag perform the same role as thrombopoietin in boosting platelet production.
+Drugs including eltrombopag, romiplostim and avatrombopag perform the same role as thrombopoietin in boosting platelet production.

-The thrombopoietin receptor agonists (TPO-RAs) are manufactured drugs which perform the same role as naturally occurring thrombopoietin, increasing platelet production.
-Two TPORAs, romiplostim and eltrombopag, are currenty available for patients with chronic ITP, provided certain conditions are met.
+The thrombopoietin receptor agonists (TPO-RAs) are manufactured drugs that perform the same role as naturally occurring thrombopoietin, increasing platelet production.
+Two TPORAs, romiplostim and eltrombopag, are currently available for patients with chronic ITP, provided certain conditions are met.
 Further TPORAs are under development, including avatrombopag.